intel/idxd-driver/Documentation/driver-api/dmaengine/provider.rst

 dma_cookie_t

-- it's a DMA transaction ID that will increment over time.
+- it's a DMA transaction ID.

-- Not really relevant any more since the introduction of ``virt-dma`` that abstracts it away.
+- The value can be chosen by the provider, or use the helper APIs such as dma_cookie_assign() and dma_cookie_complete().

 DMA_CTRL_ACK